How to Publish a Nonfiction Book: Land a Book Deal in 5 Steps

 - “My book has a unique selling point.”
 There must be something compelling about your idea that separates it from the current successful titles on the market.

 - “I’m uniquely qualified to write about this.”
-Unlike in fiction, where it really doesn’t matter who the author is, you need to justify why you are the person that’s best to write this book.
+Unlike in fiction, where it really doesn’t matter who the author is, you need to justify why you are the person that’s best to put together this book.
 A book about air disasters written by an accountant is not as compelling as one written by a 30-year veteran of the FAA.

 Step 4: Write a book proposal